Greening Healthcare Initiative

 University of British Columbia - Vancouver, British Columbia - Planetary Healthcare Lab - Developing climate-centered resource stewardship modules for internists and surgeons

 - “Over ordering of medical investigations directly impacts the triple bottom line of healthcare systems: it increases costs, causes patient inconvenience and at times harm, and contributes to the considerable environmental footprint of hospitals.
 Our team hopes to create accessible, innovative, and evidence-based educational resources focusing on the environmental footprint of inappropriate testing.
 These resources will then be integrated into the curricula and provide standard training in the basics of the climate impacts of healthcare delivery and tailored content on appropriateness of care and stewardship.
 Using the expertise of our team members, we will be focusing on general surgery and internal medicine to start.
 While these resources will initially be introduced at UBC, we plan on creating material that can be disseminated to other medical schools in Canada and beyond.”

 We are incredibly proud of our inaugural 2020-2021 PGH/PVLS cohort, which included over 50 medical students distributed across 6 medical schools in 5 Canadian provinces.
 Please see below for an infographic summarizing the projects developed by our 7 PGH/PVLS teams last year.
 Should you wish to contact any of these teams, please reach out to [email protected]

 Our teams' initial progress has been featured in the CFMS 2021 annual review.
 Click this link to access our article, found on pages 12 and 13.

 We look forward to building this national network with you and contributing to making a more environmentally sustainable future!

-If you are a CAPE physician and are interested in participating in or learning more about this project, please fill in this google form.
+If you are a CAPE physician or CCGHC health sector leader and are interested in participating in or learning more about this project, please fill in this google form.